luigicallero/NodeJS_Course/README.md

-# NodeJS Course playbooks
+# JavaScript for Node.js

 ### Description

-The code used in this repo is what I have learned from course: https://www.codecademy.com/emodules/emod-nodejs-introduction/articles/javascript-for-node-js
+The code used in this repo is what I have learned from codeacademy at: https://www.codecademy.com/emodules/emod-nodejs-introduction/articles/javascript-for-node-js

 ## Prerequisites
 NodeJS installed (my version: v18.17.0)